Multiple Sclerosis (MS)

 Exams and Tests

 - Lumbar puncture (sometimes called a spinal tap).
 This test may be done to evaluate cerebrospinal fluid.
-Most people with MS have abnormal results on this test, such as abnormal levels of a protein called immunoglobulin G (IgG) or a mild increase in white blood cells.
+Most people with MS have abnormal results on this test.

 - Evoked potential testing.
-This test can often reveal abnormalities in the brain and spinal cord and in the optic nerves that a neurological exam and other tests may not be able to detect.
+This test can often reveal abnormalities in the brain and spinal cord and in the optic nerves of the eyes that other tests may not detect.

 Urinary tract tests may be needed to help diagnose a problem with bladder control in a person who has MS.